 Inside out spaces

-An architect's brief calls for buildings to have a more meaningful connection with the outdoors, creating a closer relationship between house and garden.
+An architect's brief creates a closer relationship between house and garden

-A sympathetic layout, innovative glazing and matched materials can bring nature indoors and turn your garden into a true living area.
+A sympathetic layout, innovative glazing and matched materials can create inside out spaces and turn your garden into a true living area.

 Make the most of glazing